 Is all this harder with kids?
 Of course.
 But I don’t believe it’s as hard as many assume.

 For example, a friend of mine in Perth (an early reader of this blog in fact), retired at 32 with a wife and two young children.
 You can read his story here.
+I’ve met two other couples in Perth who’ve also retired in their 30s and 40s.

 Probably the most famous example, Mr Money Mustache, retired at 30 with his (then) wife, and managed to live cushy middle-class lives, raising their son and doing all sorts of enjoyable things while maintaining low spending.
 In fact, he wrote an article about this very topic – the cost of children – which I highly recommend you read here.